Microsoft/azure-docs.cs-cz/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ---
-title: Kurz – udělte uživateli přístup k prostředkům Azure pomocí RBAC a Azure Powershellu | Dokumentace Microsoftu
+title: Tutorial - Grant a user access to Azure resources using RBAC and Azure PowerShell
-description: Zjistěte, jak udělit přístup uživatelů k prostředkům Azure pomocí řízení přístupu na základě role (RBAC) a Azure Powershellu.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon